List of hotel fires in the United States: Gulf Hotel

 On September 7, 1943, a fire broke out in the Gulf Hotel in downtown Houston, Texas, killing 55 people.
 The fire remains the deadliest in Houston's history.

 New Amsterdam Hotel

-On March 28, 1944, a fire, believed to have been deliberately set, destroyed the New Amsterdam Hotel in San Francisco, California.
+On March 28, 1944, a fire, believed to be deliberately set, destroyed the New Amsterdam Hotel in San Francisco, California.
 It was the worst fire in that city since the 1906 San Francisco earthquake, killing 22 and injuring 27.
-On August 3, 1944, George Holman, a 47-year old cafe proprietor, was found guilty in San Francisco of 22 counts of murder in the first degree for setting the fire.
+On August 3, 1944, George Holman, a 47-year old cafe proprietor, was found guilty of 22 counts of murder in the first degree for setting the fire.
 On August 15, he was sentenced to 22 concurrent life terms in prison.

 General Clark Hotel

 On January 16, 1945, a fire at the General Clark Hotel on the north side of the loop in Chicago, Illinois, killed 14 people.
 Six were hospitalized with injuries.
 Fire Marshall Michael J. Corrigan described it as the worst fire in the loop district in 25 years.